hmrc/binding-tariff-trader-frontend/README.md

 Go to http://localhost:9582/binding-tariff-application/

 You will be redirected to the Auth Stub.
-Make sure you pick `Affinity=Organisation` and Submit.

 ### PDF Generator Service
 This service requires the installation of some dependencies before it can be run using Service Manager.
 See [Pdf Generator Service](https://github.com/hmrc/pdf-generator-service).